The majority of the questions asked in the Data Interpretation Section are based on the following topics of the Arithmetic Section -

 Required % = (14% of 1000) / (29% of 1000) * 100 = 1400/29%

-Same data may be presented in the form of other graphs as well, however, the approach to attempt the questions would remain the same.
-You may find numbers in place of percentages or vice - versa, so do read the question carefully before proceeding.
+The same data may be presented in the form of other graphs as well, however, the approach to attempting the questions would remain the same.
+You may find numbers in place of percentages or vice-versa, so do read the question carefully before proceeding.

 Line Graph -

 One more variety of questions that may be asked in pie charts is angle-based.
 For instance,

 What is the central angle corresponding to football and volleyball together for 2012?

 Angle = (20 + 10)% * 360 = (30/100) * 360 = 108